-Today, the demands on Physical Therapists are greater than ever.
-The future will require PTs to know more – and do more.
-Looking ahead to meet the growing demands of the profession, the American Physical Therapy Association envisions the Doctor of Physical Therapy (DPT) as the profession's entry-level degree, replacing the Master of Physical Therapy (MPT).
+To meet the growing demands of the profession, the American Physical Therapy Association envisions the Doctor of Physical Therapy program as the profession's entry-level degree, replacing the Master of Physical Therapy.

 The DPT coursework will provide you with the substantial base of knowledge you’ll need to enter the profession.
 We’ll take you through movement and neuroscience to diagnostic imaging and orthopedics.
 Our graduates will enter the profession with a thorough understanding of the human body, the nature of injury, and the therapies that lead to recovery and improved function.

-The program takes approximately three years to complete; each admitted class will begin its coursework in the first Summer Semester following admission.
+The Physical Therapy program takes approximately three years to complete; each admitted class will begin its coursework in the first Summer Semester following admission.

 Additional information, directions to campus and a campus map are available on our homepage